jkraemr/music-movies-React-client/README.md

 # Music Movies Client v2

-The **Music Movies Client** React App is the client-side component of the **My Music Movies** web application based on its existing server-side code (REST API and database) using the MERN stack.
+The **Music Movies Client** React App is the client-side component of the **myMusicMovies** web application based on its existing server-side code (REST API and database) using the MERN stack.

 ## Key Features